 After completing my PhD I joined CoDE (Anglia Ruskin University) as a Senior Research Fellow, where I worked on developing research projects in the fields of sound and acoustics.
 In 2016 I joined the Department of Theatre, Film, Television and Interactive Media (University of York).

-In September 2020 I am starting work on supervising my third MSC Fellowship, working with Dr Cobi van Tonder on the project ‘Acoustic Atlas: Cultivating the Capacity to Listen.’
+In September 2020 I started work on supervising my third MSC Fellowship (Marie Skłodowska-Curie Actions), working with Dr Cobi van Tonder on the project ‘Acoustic Atlas: Cultivating the Capacity to Listen.’

-I am currently supervising doctoral projects on art installations and engagement; ASMR and mental health; Audio Description of gestures; Audio Description for live streamed games; sound design for participatory theatre productions; and film narrative structures in connection to audiences with ADHD.
+At doctoral level I am supervising work on ASMR and mental health; Audio Description of gestures; Audio Description for live streamed games; sound design for immersive theatre productions; and film narrative structures in connection to audiences with ADHD.
+I have also supervised work on art installations and engagement.